rdeits/Collective.jl/README.md

 (String["biopsy","films","chimp","almost","tux","ghost"],Feature: 0/6 matches, p=1.5216925912448385e-15: has at least 1 reverse alphabetical bigrams)
 ```

 This one will require some interpretation.
 The 6 words which were identified are: `["biopsy","films","chimp","almost","tux","ghost"]`.
 The feature which was returned says that 0 out of the 6 words has one or more reverse alphabetical bigrams, and that the probability of such an occurrence is 1 in 1.5e-15.
-Putting it another way, it says that *every* word had only alphabetical bigrams, or, more plainly, every word has all of its letters in alphabetical order.
-This is a cool effect of using the real binomial probabilities: it can sometimes be interesting to find that *none* of a group of words satisfies a particular feature if that feature is usually very common.
+Putting it another way, it says that *every* word has only alphabetical bigrams, or, more plainly, every word has all of its letters in alphabetical order.
+This is a cool effect of using the real binomial probabilities: it can sometimes be just as interesting to find that *none* of a group of words satisfies a particular feature.

 ## More Demos